andho/blog/content/post/ops-log-ssh-ca.md

 The following text is an ops log entry.
 A brain dump.

 Some research was done before but nothing was recorded.
-The first google seach pointed to a project called https://github.com/cloudtools/ssh-cert-authority.
+The first google search pointed to a project called https://github.com/cloudtools/ssh-cert-authority.
 This project automates the process of signing and allows delegation of signing requests to multiple signers, set number of signatures required and have